BertaVR/active_records_mapped_con_Berta/README.md

 # Active Record

 ## Goals
 The aim of this repo was practising on how to connect our code to a database.
 We tried to learn specially how one to one relations work.
+We used pair programming to make this project.

+# How to run it (default info by quarkus)
 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .